xrzspb/Sudoku/README.md

 1. user can use keyboard or the Input panel to fill a number in a cell.
 If input is invalid, the cell will become red

-2. when user select a filled cell, other cells with the same digit will be highlighted
+2. when user select a filled cell, other cells with the same number will be highlighted

 ===========================